eyeahs/eyeahs.github.io/_drafts/2016-04-29-dagger-intro.md

 There is no guarantee that the component will call the binding only once, so applying @Reusable to bindings that return mutable objects, or objects where it’s important to refer to the same instance, is dangerous.
 It’s safe to use @Reusable for immutable objects that you would leave unscoped if you didn’t care how many times they were allocated.

-  @Reusable // It doesn't matter how many scoopers we use, but don't waste them. class CoffeeScooper {
+    @Reusable // 우리가 사용하는 스코프가 얼마나 It doesn't matter how many scoopers we use, 하지만 남용하지 말아야 한다. class CoffeeScooper {
       @Inject CoffeeScooper() {}
     }

     @Module
     class CashRegisterModule {
       @Provides
       @Reusable // DON'T DO THIS!
 You do care which register you put your cash in.
                 // Use a specific scope instead.
       static CashRegister badIdeaCashRegister() {
         return new CashRegister();
       }
     }

     @Reusable // DON'T DO THIS!
 You really do want a new filter each time, so this
               // should be unscoped.
     class CoffeeFilter {
       @Inject CoffeeFilter() {}
     }